mmshahria/GlassboardTech-API-Reference/Closes/GET List closes.md

 <strong>page </strong> `number`

-The total number of pages returned for the API call.
+The current page of results returned for the API call.
 This can be used as a query string parameter.

 <strong>perPage </strong> `number`

-The total count of the list of closes returned per page.
-This attribute can be used as a query string parameter to specify the number of closes the API call shall return.
+The total count closes or results returned per page.
+This attribute can be used as a query string parameter.

 <strong>totalCount </strong> `number`

-The total count of the closes lists the API call returned.
+The total count of the closes or results the API call returned.